 The Applied Global Health Research Board supports applied research that will be of direct and primary benefit to the health of vulnerable populations living in low and middle income countries.
-We’re looking for research projects that will develop practical solutions to health challenges from late-stage intervention development onwards.
+We’re looking for research projects that will develop practical solutions to health challenges.
 This includes:

 - implementation research